-Konark Mukherjee, PhD
+Konark Mukherjee, Ph.D.

-Assistant Professor, Virginia Tech Carilion Research Institute
+Assistant Professor, Fralin Biomedical Research Institute at VTC

 MAGUKs are a class of multi-domain scaffolding proteins present in both pre- and post synaptic compartment.
 They play crucial role in various forms of synaptic plasticity.
 Mutations in MAGUKs like CASK and SAP102 are often linked with neurodevelopmental disorder like X-linked mental retardation.
 The goal of Mukherjee laboratory is to investigate role of MAGUKs like CASK in neurodevelopment.
 Mukherjee laboratory uses both mouse and fly model of CASK knockout for this purpose.
 Besides animal work, the major thrust of the laboratory is to develop cell biological assays (biochemical, imaging and electrophysiological techniques) to identify the molecular function and signaling pathways of CASK and other MAGUKs.

 For a more complete listing of Konark Mukherjee's publications, visit PubMed.

 Education and Training

 - Brandeis University: Postdoctoral fellowship , Biology